Twig6943/AffinityOnLinux/Guides/Affinity-Guide.md

-# How to Set Up Wine for Affinity on Heroic Games Launcher
+# How to Set Up Wine for Affinity on Heroic Games Launcher (This should work with other launchers as long as you follow the same steps)

 ## 1. Install Desired Wine Version